Contact: Sammy McDavid

 He earned a 1971 doctorate in the major at Stanford University before coming back to MSU as an assistant professor.
 He later returned to work with the Atlantic Richfield Co., where his professional career began.
 In 1983, he and wife Carolyn founded a national oil-field management firm.

-Prior to the 2016 selection as national alumnus of the year, Cobb was named Alumni Fellow and Distinguished Engineering Fellow of MSU’s Bagley College.
+Prior to his 2016 selection as MSU's Bagley College alumnus of the year, Cobb was named Alumni Fellow and Distinguished Engineering Fellow of the college.
 Along with an endowed chair, he and his wife support the Bill and Carolyn Cobb Loyalty Scholarship and a petroleum engineering alumni scholarship.

 —Holliman, born in Columbus and raised in the Noxubee County town of Shuqualak, is a 1960 industrial management graduate who joined furniture manufacturer Futorian Corp. and rose over time to become manager of its Stratolounger Division.